momentmal/Squadrats-Recolor-Chrome-Extension/README.md

 -->

 This was a quick weekend hack using a lot of AI assisted coding - use at your own risk.
 Not intented to harm anyone, just a quick workaround to add custom coloring to the Squadrats Chrome Extension for BRouter-Web (Leaflet) since this is something I found lacking.
+Now also supporting Komoot (Mapbox Vector Style).

 ## Installation - How I set it up